qqapland/trulyquantumchess/readme.txt

 - an undo button
 - hovering to show exact probabilities
 - right click drag to add arrows
+- press enter to execute the suggested move, and letter-number to move a piece

 to run:
 docker build -t chess -f Dockerfile . && docker run --init -p 9000:9000 chess mono WebApp.exe